Ru960413/toDoList/README.md

     - Update Task: click on the task to update it, remember to click on "update task" at the bottom to save the change!
     - Delete Task: click on the red cross at the right-end of the task row to delete test, you will be directed to another page to confirm your action

-    - P.S. when an action is successfull performed, the app will inform you with a message
+    - P.S. when an action is successfully performed, the app will inform you with a message
     - P.P.S. all the CRUD functionalities require you to create an account in order to use them

  2. User Authentication: